dnsimple/dnsimple-support/content/articles/caa-record.markdown

 ## What is a CAA record?

-A **Certification Authority Authorization** (CAA) record is used to specify which [certificate authorities (CAs)](/articles/what-is-certificate-authority/) are allowed to issue certificates for a domain.
+A **Certification Authority Authorization (CAA) record** is used to specify which [certificate authorities (CAs)](/articles/what-is-certificate-authority/) are allowed to issue certificates for a domain.

 The purpose of the CAA record is to allow domain owners to declare which certificate authorities are allowed to issue a certificate for a domain.
-They also provide a means for indicating notification rules in case someone requests a certificate from a not authorized certificate authority.
+They also provide a means of indicating notification rules in case someone requests a certificate from an unauthorized certificate authority.
 If no CAA record is present, any CA is allowed to issue a certificate for the domain.
 If a CAA record is present, only the CAs listed in the record(s) are allowed to issue certificates for that hostname.

 CAA records can set policy for the entire domain, or for specific hostnames.
-CAA records are also inherited by subdomains, therefore a CAA record set on `example.com` will also apply to any subdomain, such as `subdomain.example.com` (unless overridden).
+CAA records are also inherited by subdomains.
+Therefore, a CAA record set on `example.com` also applies to any subdomain, such as `subdomain.example.com` (unless overridden).
 CAA records can control the issuance single-name certificates, wildcard certificates, or both.

 The DNS CAA record is specified by [RFC 6844](https://tools.ietf.org/html/rfc6844).

-## CAA record format
+## CAA record format {#record-format}

-The CAA record is represented by the following elements:
+The structure of a CAA record follows the standard top-level format definition defined [RFC 1035](https://tools.ietf.org/html/rfc1035#section-3.2.1).
+The RDATA section is composed of the following elements:

 |:------|:---------------------------------------------------------------------------------------------------------------------------------------------|
 | flag  | An unsigned integer between 0-255.                                                                                                           |